Home » General Knowledge » Russian Oil And Gas Banning Effect On Worldwide Prices

 Europe and russian oil and gas

 Another thing is Europe, which imports more than 4 million barrels per day.
 It depends much more on Russian energy carriers.
-On the eve of Biden held a video conference with the leaders of France, Germany, and the UK, his administration continues to seek European support for a ban on Russian oil imports.
+On the eve of Biden holding a video conference with the leaders of France, Germany, and the UK, his administration continues to seek European support for a ban on Russian oil imports.
 “We are working to remove our European allies’ dependence on Russian oil and gas,” the US president said.
 The head of the White House noted that the sanctions imposed had caused enormous damage to the Russian economy: the ruble began to cost less than a penny (“American penny”), a ban on the export of semiconductors would inevitably hit the Russian military industry, leading Western companies were leaving Russia, bank cards stopped working.

 Europe Banning Russian Oil and gas